zoltanctoth/CEU-dataviz/SQL.md

 Let's fix it:
 ```
-SELECT state, aircraft, MAX(cost) AS max_cost FROM birdstrikes GROUP BY state, aircraft ORDER BY state, aircraft
+SELECT state, aircraft, MAX(cost) AS max_cost FROM birdstrikes GROUP BY state, aircraft ORDER BY state, aircraft;
 ```

 You can filter here, too:
 ```
-SELECT state, aircraft, MAX(cost) AS max_cost FROM birdstrikes WHERE state LIKE 'A%' GROUP BY state, aircraft ORDER BY state, aircraft
+SELECT state, aircraft, MAX(cost) AS max_cost FROM birdstrikes WHERE state LIKE 'A%' GROUP BY state, aircraft ORDER BY state, aircraft;
 ```

 Advanced groupping - HAVING